sunfloweros/sunfloweros.github.io/README.md

 # sunfloweros.github.io
-A new kind of Linux for the Smartphone
+A new kind of Linux for ARM.

 Hi, my name is Matt Walker,